seancdavis/seancdavis-com/www/src/blog/posts/2017-01-30-add-search-to-acts-as-taggable-on-postgresql-context.md

 ---
-title: "Add Search to ActsAsTaggableOn with PostgreSQL and Context"
+title: Add Search to ActsAsTaggableOn with PostgreSQL and Context
-description: "ActsAsTaggableOn is a great gem for working with tags in your application, but it can be a PITA when you want to be able to search for tags."
+description: ActsAsTaggableOn is a great gem for working with tags in your application, but it can be a PITA when you want to be able to search for tags.
 tags:
   - postgresql
   - ruby
+image: /blog/default/default-lime-03.png
 ---

 I have always been one to build my own system when it comes to adding a tagging